-- Hand Sanitizer and Face Masks – with everything that you come across and touch on the plane, you are prone to welcoming germs and with COVID – you want to be extra careful.
-Don’t forget that face mask!
+- Hand Sanitizer and Face Masks – with everything that you come across and touch on the plane, you’re a an easy target for germs and with COVID – you want to be extra careful.
+So, don’t forget the face mask and hand-sans!

-- USB Charger – these days almost all planes come equipped with USB ports to charge all electronics.
+- USB Charger – these days almost all planes come equipped with USB ports to charge up all your electronics.

-- Power Bank – for the planes that do not have USB ports, ensure you carry a fully charged power bank and never run out of battery power.
+- Power Bank – most planes have USB ports, but sometimes they don’t work, so ensure you carry a fully charged power bank and never run out of battery power.

 - Book or Kindle E-reader – movies and TV shows don’t always cut it.
 Good reading material will keep you busy and you won’t even notice the time fly.

-- Valuables – this ranges from electronics to your jewelry to anything you would not risk losing in a checked bag.
-Keep your valuable safe with a RFID blocking pouch.
+- RFID Blocking Pouch– Keep you valuables safe with a RFID blocking pouch.
+This ranges from electronics to your jewelry to anything you would not risk losing in a checked bag.

 - Change of Clothes – in case of emergencies or to switch out of the clothes you’ve been sitting in for hours and get a quick start to your travel plans.